SvitLanaTy/churn-prediction-app/README.md

 ### 2. `models/`

 - Stores the trained machine learning model (`xgboost_model.pkl`).
-- If the model is missing, the script initializes a placeholder model.

 ### 3. `data/`

 - Contains customer data (`internet_service_churn.csv`) used for analytics.
+- Data is used for visualizing trends in customer churn.

 ### 4. `notebooks/`